 The company that George Gause founded in 1881 continues today as Brown Owens & Brumley Funeral Directors.

 On December 20, 1938 George Louthan Gause again crossed the river.
 This time he stayed on the far side.
-He is buried in Oakwood Cemetery, surrounded by decades of those he had led in their own journey across the river.
+He is buried in Oakwood Cemetery, surrounded by hundreds of customers he had led in their own journey across the river.